 (e) Recognize and reward each postsecondary education institution, within the postsecondary education funding formula, that shows significant use of dual enrollment to further its institutional mission.

 (f)(i) Establish a uniform pricing structure which may include a maximum tuition for dual enrollment courses offered by each public postsecondary education institution and which may differentiate between courses taught on a postsecondary campus, online, or at a high school, and may differentiate by the qualifications of the instructor.

 (ii) Notwithstanding Item (i) of this Subparagraph, the recommended pricing structure shall not prevent a public postsecondary education institution and a public high school governing authority from entering into a memorandum of understanding or other agreement to provide dual enrollment courses free of charge or an amount less than that established by the pricing structure.

-F. The Board of Regents shall submit a written report of task force findings and recommendations to the Senate Committee on Education and the House Committee on Education by October 1, 2020.
+F. The Board of Regents shall submit an annual written report of task force findings and recommendations to the Senate Committee on Education and the House Committee on Education sixty days prior to the regular legislative session.